 The lack of student-centered learning reinforces the didactic instructional atmosphere that Feitosa recreates in her performance.
 She created large pink cue-cards, akin to the smaller versions many of us are familiar with seeing as flashcards.
 Holding up the flashcards she recreates a classroom scene where a teacher has students follow very specific and rigid instructions to repeat the phrase ‘that girl is thick.’
 In the second part of the performance, Feitosa revisits her experience in 9th grade (in a public New York City school) where her English teacher made the students say ‘thank you’ when they were called on to speak.
 Students who forgot to give thanks for being asked to contribute were censored.
 This led to an anxious environment, where Feitosa felt that any agency to express herself was stifled by the hierarchical leverage her teacher had over the students.
 She recalls, “It became a privilege to express my voice and ideas.
 I slowly stopped speaking out of fear.”

 English Lessons resembles the format of a Fluxus piece, which can be recreated by individuals other than Feitosa, simply by following the artist’s written instructions.

 The effectiveness of Chantal Feitosa’s art is in her ability to combine many methodologies, materials and subjects into her creative practice.
-She uses humor coupled with archetypal cultural narratives and educational modules to symbolically communicate complex issues.
-Through a playful re-imagining of her experiences in social and educational settings, she confronts a long-standing tradition of marginalization and the trauma that various forms of bias have on development.
+She uses humor coupled with cultural narratives and educational modules to symbolically communicate complex issues.
+Through a playful re-imagining of her experiences in social and educational settings, she confronts long-standing traditions of marginalization and the trauma that various forms of bias have on a person’s development.
 Assessing the messages in her work, we can also reflect on our own experiences with bias and how we can be more understanding about the way we might use language and actions to empower others.